bdthai81/slate/source/index.html.md

 ### 2a.
 Admin Configuration
 1. Login to your Magento Admin
 2. Navigate to Store > Configuration > Sales > Payment Methonds > Spotii > Payment Settings
-3. Click `Register for Spotii`
+3. Click `Register for Spotii` or `I’ve already setup Spotii, I want to edit my settings`
+4.

 ### 2b.
 Payment Setup
 1. Set the Payment Mode to `Live` for LIVE and set it as `Sandbox` for SANDBOX.
 2. Set the Merchant ID, Public Key and Private Key.
+The information can be found from your <a href='https://dashboard.spotii.me/settings/integrations' target='_blank'>merchant dashboard</a>.
 3. Set `Payment Action` as `Authorize only` for doing payment authorization only and `Authorize and Capture` for doing authorization as well as payment capture.
 4. Set the Merchant Country as per the origin.
 5. Enable the log tracker to trace the Spotii checkout process.